hasan-mh-aziz/movie-theater-hall-seat-selection/README.md

 <ol>
   <li>Right now, the theater hall is always 10 * 20.
 But that can be changed easily while creating movie theater objects.
 So, support for taking the dimension of the movie theater in arguments can be added. </li>
   <li>Support for movie theaters having more than 26 rows. </li>
-  <li>Support for requests with reservation size exceeding the number of seats in a row </li>
+  <li>Support for requests with reservation size exceeding the number of seats in a row. </li>
   <li>Support for reservations change. </li>
-  <li>Support for dynamic group size over assigning as many as people together</li>
+  <li>Support for dynamic group size over assigning as many as people together.</li>
 </ol>